jasonmamy/cordova-wheel-selector-plugin/README.md

     ]
 };

-//config here... (see config for each screenshot below)
+//config here... (see config for each screenshot below to get desired results) var config = {...};

+//do something useful with the result:

 window.SelectorCordovaPlugin.showSelector(config, function(result) {
     console.log("result: " + JSON.stringify(result) );